Sydney Metro (2008 proposal): Cancellation

-Sydney Metro was cancelled in February 2010, with Premier Keneally saying "We've listened to the community and made a tough decision," and pledging to reimburse tenderers and property owners for losses incurred as a result of the work that had occurred to that point.
+Sydney Metro was cancelled in February 2010, with premier Kristina Keneally saying "We've listened to the community and made a tough decision," and pledging to reimburse tenderers and property owners for losses incurred as a result of the work that had occurred to that point.
 Keneally announced a $50 billion transport plan to replace the metro project, including a new heavy rail line under the CBD.
 Legislation to remove references to the Sydney Metro Authority was enacted later that year.

 Keneally's plan abandoned the rapid transit concept altogether in favour of extensions to the existing heavy rail network, starting with a so-called CBD Relief Line to reduce congestion at city-centre stations.
 Keneally lost office just over a year later, with the relief line unbuilt.

 Iemma's plan was prescient in that it closely resembled the plan ultimately adopted four years later by his political opponents – even down to the reliance on funding from electricity asset sales.
 Yet Iemma had failed to bring his party with him: as late as 2015, Labor was still fighting against power privatisation, while its parliamentarians warned that driverless metro trains might be unsafe.

 In 2012, Sydney's Rail Future, the basis for the Liberal/Nationals government's railway planning, implicitly criticises Labor's approach, noting that:

 In the Sydney context an independent metro system would deliver few benefits in terms of service enhancement, capacity improvements or better operating efficiency on the existing rail network.
 A dedicated metro-style system would not maximise the use of the existing rail assets.
 It would create a separate system that would divert funding away from service improvements on the existing rail network and only provide benefits to customers who use the new lines.

 The Sydney's Rail Future plan instead outlined a hybrid model of new rapid transit lines, conversion of existing heavy rail to rapid transit and enhancement of existing heavy rail, particularly on the congested Western Line.